thosgood/this-weeks-finds/markdown/201-250/week235.md

 computation with constant error rate, available as [quant-ph/9906129](http://arxiv.org/abs/quant-ph/9906129).

-Here\'s a paper that assumes a more general model:
+Here's a paper that assumes a more general model:

 11\) Barbara M. Terhal and Guido Burkard, Fault-tolerant quantum computation for local non-markovian noise, Phys.
 Rev. A 71, 012336